Withdrawal and Refunds

 Withdrawing after fees payment

-You must notify the college in writing by the tenth day of classes to be eligible for a refund of fees.
-Please submit a Withdrawal Form to Enrolment Services at any campus.
-The college will refund all tuition fees less a $200 non-refundable amount.
+You must notify the College in writing by the tenth day of classes to be eligible for a refund of fees.
+The College will refund all tuition fees less a $250 non-refundable amount.

 Withdrawing after course registration